 9. Now all you have to do is start brainstorming blog post ideas! (the FUN part)

 I just use a simple notebook but you can use online tools to create brainstorms and ideas of what to write about.
 Relate it to your niche.
 If I can give you any advice, it’s that you have to provide VALUE to your readers.
-In a book I recently read, it stated that people think their lives are far more interesting than they actually are – you can’t just create a blog to talk about yourself and expect to get lots of traffic.
-You need to teach your readers things – provide ‘How-To’ posts, help them to improve their lives and give them something to take away mentally after reading your posts, then it will become popular.
+You can’t just create a blog to talk about yourself and expect to get lots of traffic.
+You need to teach your readers things and have something to offer.
+Provide ‘How-To’ posts, help them to improve their lives, and give them something to take away mentally after reading your posts, then it will become popular.

 Overall, my blog took me two whole weeks to set up because I had NO technical skills, I didn’t understand the terminology, and was completely lost.
 But now that it’s all set up how I want and I have expanded my knowledge, I have fallen in LOVE with it.
-I treat it like my baby or a part-time job and its one of the best decisions I have ever made!
+I treat it like my baby or a part-time job and its one of the best decisions I ever made!
+In my first month I had 176 views which I was over the moon about.
+However, over the new year I looked at my analytics to see how many people had visited during 2017.
+By the end of the year, I had reached 40,000 PAGE VIEWS!!!
+These statistics will fluctuate between person to person, as we are all individual and all have something unique to offer!